Ops226/kx-packet-inspector/docs/system-architecture.md

 ### 1. The Server Message Dispatcher (`Gs2c_SrvMsgDispatcher`)

 *   **Function:** `Gs2c_SrvMsgDispatcher` (see `raw_decompilations/Gs2c_SrvMsgDispatcher.c`)
-*   **Role:** This is the primary function responsible for receiving and processing incoming server messages.
-It reads the incoming data stream, frames it, and orchestrates the parsing and handling of each message.
+*   **Role:** This is the **primary entry point** for incoming raw server messages.
+It handles framing and directs messages to their initial handlers via a dispatch table in the `MsgConn` structure.

 ### 2. The Schema-Driven Parser (`Msg_ParseAndDispatch_BuildArgs`)